 The Sec 3-4 Transition: Where Students Stumble

-Lower secondary builds foundations.
-Upper secondary tests whether you can apply them under pressure.
-Many students do not realise this until their first Sec 3 common test results arrive.
+Lower secondary builds foundations while upper secondary tests whether you can apply them under pressure — and many students do not realise this until their first Sec 3 common test results arrive.

 Common transition struggles we see: